lgray52/Basic_Onshape_CAD/README.md

 https://cvilleschools.onshape.com/documents/c50fa4f5b714985a9ecb4188/w/1559368d7bee1b91ddfe9c28/e/676039f8d353db6b20e01b77

 ### Reflection
-This is the base part for the caster.
-It has seven holes, six the same size (10mm) and made using linear patterns, and the other attached to the origin (25mm).
-I was surpried by how similar Onshape is to SolidWorks once you figure out where everything is.
+I was surpried by how similar Onshape is to SolidWorks.
+Once you figure out where everything is, it's relatively simple to use, and it's pretty effective as well.

 ## Mount

+### Description
+This is the mount piece for the caster - it is 120 mm by 120 mm and 8 mm thick, and it shares 5 of the holes from the base, including 4 small and the larger one as well.

 ### Image
 <img src="images/mount.png" alt="mount plate for caster" height="300">